wp-plugins/powerpress/readme.txt

 * Media verification (`Verify` button) no longer warns if mp3 Channel mode is mono.
 * Media verification (`Verify` button) now verifies that the media URL's content type is valid when detecting duration information.
 * Media verification (`Verify` button) now displays the link to the media upon error so user can test URL manually.
+* Media verification (`Verify` button) now includes a more readable message when URL returns 404 file not found.
 * Added new `Feed Discovery` option, Adds "feed discovery" links to your web site's headers allowing web browsers and feed readers to auto-detect your podcast feeds.
 * Removed iTunes update iTunes listing logic, it is pretty obvious Apple does not plan on restoring the ping which Apple took offline in February of 2011.
 * Added warning in settings that podcast feed is invalid until create at least one podcast episode.